shawnmckinney/groovy-apache-fortress/README.md

 | washer     | locale      | south    |

 Huey has two roles assigned, teller and washer.
 The washer role is constrained by location.
 Huey may be a washer in the north and south.
-But, thet teller role has two constraints placed upon it, locale and strength (of authN).
-This means Huey may only be a teller at branches that are in the east AND where he logged on via a two-factory authentication verification.
+But, the teller role has two constraints placed upon it, locale and strength (of authN).
+This means Huey may only be a teller at branches that are in the east AND where he logged on via a two-factor authentication mechanism.
 If either are missing, that role will not activate.

-Here is the raw data for Huey's assignments.
-This is how they are stored on Huey's record in the database:
+Here's the raw data for Huey's assignments.
+This is how its stored on Huey's account in the database:

 ```
 teller$type$USER$locale$East$